Daisy0419/RTSS26-Multi-Telescope-Transient-Follow-Up-Search/README.md

 - Recommended CPU: 8 or more cores; the paper jobs requested 36 cores.
 - Minimum RAM: 36 GB for setup, plotting, and small smoke tests.
-- Recommended RAM for complete experiments: 64 GB for small instances; the large-instance jobs in the paper requested up to 1.5 TB.
+- Recommended RAM for complete experiments: 64 GB for small instances; the large-instance jobs in the paper requested up to 1+ TB.
 - Free storage required for a local installation: approximately 10 GB.
 - Published container image size: approximately 3.5 GB.
 Allow at least 5 GB of free storage for the image and Docker's temporary layers; 10 GB is recommended when retaining generated results and figures.
 - GPU: Not required.

-For reference, the paper experiments used the following shared Slurm nodes:
+>For reference, the paper experiments used the following shared Slurm nodes:
+>

-- Small instances: AMD EPYC 7713 nodes with two 64-core sockets and 512 GB RAM;
+>- Small instances: AMD EPYC 7713 nodes with two 64-core sockets and 512 GB RAM;
   each job requested 36 cores and 64 GB RAM.
-- Large instances: AMD EPYC 9654 nodes with two 96-core sockets and 1.54 TB RAM;
+>- Large instances: AMD EPYC 9654 nodes with two 96-core sockets and 1.54 TB RAM;
   each job requested 36 cores and 1.5 TB RAM.
-- HyperThreading was disabled, and no GPUs were used.
+>- HyperThreading was disabled, and no GPUs were used.

 These are the paper's execution platforms, not necessarily minimum artifact requirements.
 Full ILP experiments can require substantial time and memory.